What is Unlevered Beta?

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 Relevance and Use of Unlevered Beta

 - An unlevered beta formula measures the performance and volatility of stock without the tax advantages of debt.
-As the effect of debt is removed, companies with varying capital structure can be compared to measure how risky a particular company’s assets are.
+As the effect of debt is removed, companies with varying capital structures can be compared to measure how risky a particular company’s assets are.

 - Investors calculate unlevered beta and use it for comparison by stripping off the impact of debt in the capital structure of the company.

-This has been a guide to what is Unlevered Beta and its definition.
-Here we discuss unlevered beta formula and how to calculate Unlevered Beta along with an example and its uses.
+This article has been a guide to what is Unlevered Beta and its definition.
+Here we discuss the unlevered beta formula and how to calculate Unlevered Beta along with an example and its uses.
 You can learn more about from the following articles –